Rohit250819/DIcee-Game/README.md

 # DIcee-Game
-I created a dice Game where the player who gets higher number wins and if numbers are same the match is drawn
+I created a dice Game in which whenever page loads the player who gets higher number wins and if numbers are same the match is drawn